juan-pineda/Models_HST_MUSE/README.md

 meaning.
 Meanwhile, the example creates just a toy model to allow you grasping the most important features of the code, so later on you can go as far as you want.

+# Measurements of the SKY

+The procedure for measuring sky is now included in this repo.
+Check the script "sky\_authomatic.py".
+Some functions specifically dedicated for this task were added to the module "basic\_functions.py", clearly separated by a distinct mark and title, below the body of functions already present in there.